anushkasrivastava1303/AIcodeSummarizer/README.md

 ## Sample Python Code
 You can use the provided sample Python code in the `sample_code.py` file for testing the application.

-## Issues and Contributions
-If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).